 As per the Central Pollution Control Board, cities in India collectively generate an estimated 72,368 million litre a day (MLD) of sewage.
 The country has 1,093 operational sewage treatment plants (STPs), with a combined capacity of only 26,869 MLD.
 Of the cities with populations exceeding 54 million, 32 have initiated recycle and reuse projects; 22 cities have not.

-The training programme aims to help states/cities/ULBs incorporate recycleand-reuse projects in their planning, and promote practices that harness the potential of treated wastewater and biosolids.
-It will
+The objective was to help states/cities/ULBs incorporate recycle and reuse projects in their planning, and promote practices that harness the potential of treated wastewater and biosolids.
+The training programme, thus, aimed at:

 FOR MORE DETAILS, PLEASE CONTACT